Fly Ash

 Fly ash removed from waste ponds requires drying to remove its moisture content and make it suitable for industrial use.
 Common equipment for this purpose often includes a rotary calciner or flash dryer.

+Calcination subjects the fly ash to elevated temperatures, typically between 700° to 1000°C (up to 2000°F) to dry and stabilize the material.
+Fly ash is often collected directly from the calciner or dryer.
+In fact, 90-95% of the product being processed in the calciner enters the dust collector for a heavy dust load.
 This type of dust contains high levels of silicon dioxide and aluminum oxide or the main material compounds found in coal-bearing rock, which makes it very abrasive.
 In addition, fly ash is extremely fine and tends to fluidize when transferring, which can be a material handling challenge and must be considered during system design.

 Key considerations when designing a dust collection system for fly ash include: